 - Changes in estate or tax law may cause an individual to consider lapse or surrender of a policy

-- The policy owner has fallen behind in payments, experienced a change in their personal finance, or wishes to halt remaining premium payments
+- The policy owner has fallen behind in payments, experienced a change in their personal finances, or wishes to halt remaining premium payments

 - A desire for cash arises, whether to purchase a retirement home or fund a grandchild’s college tuition

-For whatever reason, the current policy owner decides they would rather have a cash windfall than the insurance policy.
+For whatever reason, the current policy owner decides that they would rather have to figure out what to do with a large sum of money instead of keeping their insurance policy.
 They wish to trade their death benefit for a living benefit that they can use in their remaining years.

 In a Supreme Court ruling dating back to 1911, Justice Oliver Wendell Holmes Jr. delivered the majority opinion that would lay the groundwork for life settlements.
 The ruling came in the case of Grigsby vs. Russell and established life insurance contracts as salable assets.